Qile0317/APackOfTheClones/README.md

 ### Package conventions

-Most exported functions are named with `camelCase` with the exception of three with `PascalCase` to replicate the conventions `Seurat` as they mimic their function in an analysis workflow.
+Most exported functions are named with `camelCase` with the exception of those that modify Seurat objects having `PascalCase` to mimic their conventions.
 All function arguments follow `snake_case`.

 ## Documentation

 Comprehensive documentation, vignettes, and a changelog is deployed at <https://qile0317.github.io/APackOfTheClones/>

-There are also two vignettes within the package locally that should be read in order, and can be called with `vignette("APackOfTheClones")` and `vignette("APackOfTheClones-runs")`.
+There are also two vignettes within the package locally that should be read in order, and can be called with [```vignette("APackOfTheClones")```](https://qile0317.github.io/APackOfTheClones/articles/APackOfTheClones.html) and [```vignette("APackOfTheClones-runs")```](https://qile0317.github.io/APackOfTheClones/articles/APackOfTheClones-runs.html).

 All exported functions has function level documentation which can be called with `?function`.